mvolkmann/blog/src/lit.md

   The element will be treated as if it were a `div` element.

+## Lit Labs

+Lit Labs is a collection of experimental libraries that add functionality to Lit.
+The Lit team provides these in order to gather feedback.
+Successful libraries graduate to become officially supported.

+Keep these libraries separate from the Lit core enables keeping the core as small as possible.
+Each project can choose the additional libraries it wishes to use.

+The following subsections describe popular Lit Lab libraries.
+Some have already graduated.

 ## Unorganized Content

 To force a custom element instance to update, call its `requestUpdate` method.